A-Abdiukov/payroll-csv-calculator/README.md

 1. Open the MyPaySolution.sln with your preferred IDE (for instance Visual Studio 2019).

-2. (Optional) Change the csv file to suit your needs.
-The file is located at PayrollApplication\Import\employee-payroll-data.csv
+2. (Optional) Change the input csv file.
+The file is located at MyPayProject\Import\employee-payroll-data.csv

 3. Start the application.